insight-centre/saffron/README.md

 To create a .dot file for the generated taxonomy, you can use the following command:

     python taxonomy-to-dot.py taxonomy.json > taxonomy.dot

+### Using Docker (one module at a time or as a pipeline)

+It is possible to run each module of Saffron using Docker (note that some modules depend on other modules).

+A comprehensive documentation on how to do this is available in ./docs/Saffron_Docker_Documentation.pdf

 Upgrading from version 3.3 to 3.4